le-petit-prince/brian-lau-MatlabProcessManager-wiki/Notes.md

 [fifo cell array for stdout and stderr?](http://www.weizmann.ac.il/home/eofek/matlab/General/q_fifo.m)

 #Creating a more general Java class that handles threading for the streams, using runtime.exec
+Polling is a terrible hack.
+Worse, it seems that when the process exits, the io streams are closed.
+Since polling is relatively infrequent, this means that io can be lost if the process exits in between polls.
+Really seems like I need to wrap up a Java class with threading to deal with the streams

 [multithreading matlab with java](http://www.osmanoglu.org/computing/1-matlabjavamultitreading) [processbuilder](http://thilosdevblog.wordpress.com/2011/11/21/proper-handling-of-the-processbuilder/)
 [race conditions](http://www.coderanch.com/t/605311/threads/java/race-condition-Runtime-exec)